Franklin-Osede/devlab/js/17-validator/README.md

-# 17 - Validador de Esquema
+# 17 - Schema Validator

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un validador que verifique datos contra un esquema con reglas (required, type, min, max).
+Implement a validator that verifies data against a schema with rules (required, type, min, max).

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes